shakebugs/shake-docs/docs/android/users/update-user-metadata.md

 ## Updates

-Updates to the user metadata are _incremental_, or in other words _merged_.
+Updates to the user metadata are _merged_.
-This means that user metadata key-value pairs are updated and not overwritten, allowing you to update user metadata in segments from various parts of your app, even when offline.
+This allows you to update
+user metadata in segments from various parts of your app, even when offline.

 A common approach developers take is updating **generic** user metadata from one place in your code upon every user change